 Prior to the passage of the PACT Act, many veterans who submitted VA disability compensation claims for toxic exposure-related conditions (particularly those who suffered exposures during post-9/11 deployments) often faced significant obstacles when attempting to link their illnesses to service.
-Establishing an in-service "injury" was challenging because exposure to burn pits and other toxic substances was often not documented in the veteran's military record.
-Establishing a connection to service, or "nexus," was made difficult by the fact that many medical conditions associated with toxic exposure are more likely to manifest several years after discharge and be related to exposures not documented in the service medical record.
+Establishing an in-service "injury" was challenging because burn pit (and other toxic substance) exposure was rarely documented in the veteran's military service or medical record.
+Establishing a connection to service, or "nexus," was made difficult by the fact that many medical conditions associated with toxic exposure are more likely to manifest several years after discharge and be related to those undocumented exposures.
 These factors would most often culminate in VA finding insufficient evidence to establish service connection.